Hot Springs Yoga & Bathe, Coastal Bushwalking, Whale Watching & an Indigenous Inspired Brunch

 Hat, sunglasses, camera, swimwear, runners or hiking shoes for walking, warm clothes (including hat and gloves) and a rain jacket just in case, change of clothes for the trip home.

 No skill level required, moderate level of fitness for a bushwalk.
 Please contact us prior to booking if you have children under 16.

 Experienced and passionate local guide who is first aid trained

-The Mornington Peninsula is just as good during winter, and this is the perfect way to see it with bucket loads of relaxation at the hot springs, active adventure on the bushwalk, land and marine wildlife spotting opportunities, plus a delicious indigenous inspired packed lunch.
+The Mornington Peninsula is still breathtaking during winter, and this is the perfect way to see it with bucket loads of relaxation at the hot springs, active adventure on the bushwalk, land and marine wildlife spotting opportunities, plus a delicious grazing picnic lunch from local Indigenous cafe.

 Your adventure starts meeting your WAM guide at a convenient location on the Peninsula (pick up is also available from Frankston Train Station or Mornington Peninsula accommodation upon request), from here your WAM guide takes you to replenish your mind and body immersed in nature at some of the worlds best thermal pools.
 Relax, soothe and even try hot springs yoga.
 Held in the new Amphitheatre and led by a Peninsula Hot Springs yoga instructor, join other bathers for a yoga class like no other.
 The class combines the benefits of geothermal bathing with stretching, strengthening, and balancing yoga poses.
 The session is open to all levels.